|Home | About | People | Undergraduate Program | Graduate Program | Research | Events | Forms & Resources|

-Eleven courses are needed.
+Eleven courses of at least three (3) semester-hour credits are needed.
 They are distributed as follows:

 Courses taken to fulfill the major (including Related Field) normally may not be taken pass-fail (PSY 99 is an exception when used as an elective).
-No more than 2 independent study course credits (Psychology 91 and 92, 97 and 99, 191 and 192, 195, 197, and 198, 199; note that 181 and 182 are not independent study) may be counted toward the major.
-Only 1 of the 2 course credits used to fulfill the 100-level requirement may be independent study (i.e., an honors thesis student may use 1 PSY 199 credit as an elective and 1 as a 100-level course, but these would be the only 2 independent study credits allowed to count toward major requirements).
+No more than two independent study courses (Psychology 91 and 92, 97 and 98, 99, 191 and 192, 199; note that 181 and 182 are not independent study) may be counted toward the major.
+Only one of the two courses used to fulfill the 100-level requirement may be independent study (i.e., an honors thesis student may use one semester of PSY 199 as an elective and one semester as a 100-level, but these would be the only two independent study courses allowed to count toward major requirements).

 Students scoring 4 or 5 on the Psychology AP exam, 6 or 7 on the International Baccalaureate (Higher Level) exam, or A or B on the GCE A-level exam earn credit for PSY 1.
 In other words, the student earns 3 semester-hour credits and does not need to take PSY 1 for the major.
 Students may substitute Child Study and Human Development 1 for PSY 1 for prerequisite purposes, but they must take an additional psychology course in order to reach the 11 courses required for the major.